MazanaWB/Week-2-homework/README.md

 * Practice CSS and Bootstrap

 ### Process
-Build Structure:
+1)  Build Structure:
         * Create basic colum/row structure for each page
-    * Add basic components to each page
+        * Add basic components to index page

+2)  Copy finalized nav and footer to portfolio and contact pages

-    * Commit after each page
+3)  Customize content cards for each page

+4) Adjust for breakpoints

 ### Known Issues